Grace La

 Brian Lee

-Brian Lee is Lead Designer and Project Manager at LA DALLMAN.
+Brian Lee is an Architect and Project Manager at LA DALLMAN.
 With expertise in adaptive reuse and mid-century modern buildings, Brian oversees complex projects in higher education and designs a diverse array of project types.

 Brian’s strong agility to negotiate between opposing socio-economic pressures on architecture, coupled with integrative design thinking has led to involvement in projects spanning multiple scales, types, contexts, and complexity.
 Brian has recently published an essay, “Subject to Change: Experiments in the Rehabilitation of European Public Housing”, with the International Committee for Documentation and Conservation of Buildings, Site and Neighborhoods of the Modern Movement (DOCOMOMO).
 Born and raised in Singapore, Lee is acutely aware of the influence modernism has had on development, placemaking, and image of a city.